Here are the common questions we get from business owners:

 One example of this is JAMF, which we use at SupportMyMac to help manage your Apple systems.
 It comes with a whole host of neat features to keep your IT running securely and effectively, taking the burden off your shoulders.

 Beauty, of course, is only skin-deep.
-That said, when deciding whether to go Mac or PC for their business, many owners see the benefits of their business looking more up-to-date with tech trends.
+That said, when deciding whether to go Mac or PC for their business, many owners see the benefits of their business looking more up-to-date and modern.

 With their sleek design and recognizable appearance, Macs say: ‘We care about our image’.
 They show that your business is unafraid to spend good money on its IT and prevent you from seeming behind the times.